Schafkopf: Rufer

-A Rufer (Normalspiel, Rufspiel, Sauspiel or Partnerspiel) is the normal contract and the one played about 80% of the time.
-It is a partnership game in which the four Obers are the highest trumps - in the order (highest to lowest) Acorns, Leaves, Hearts and Bells – followed by the four Unters in the same order; and then the remaining Hearts cards - in the order Ace, Ten, King, Nine, Eight, Seven, making a total of 14 trumps (see table).
+A Rufer is the normal contract and the one played about 80% of the time.
+It is a partnership game in which the four Obers are the highest trumps – in the order (highest to lowest) Acorns, Leaves, Hearts and Bells – followed by the four Unters in the same order; and then the remaining Hearts cards - in the order Ace, Ten, King, Nine, Eight, Seven, making a total of 14 trumps (see table).
 All the rest are side suit cards and rank in the same order as the Hearts.